Alwin-Lin/asd-codelabs/README.md

 - Any contribution is welcome.
 Let's make a dent in the consumer computing universe by getting more started.

 ## Why
-- How may we expand the future diversified talent pipeline for Tech.?
+- Expand the future diversified talent pipeline for Tech?
-- How can we level the playing field by removing the entry barriers?
-What if students do not need a powerful computer?
+- Making advanced tech concepts like Machine Learning and Large Language Models accessible to high school students
-- How to work from anywhere easier?
+- Bridging the gap in tech education and fostering a diverse talent pool

 ### Why Now
 Because